“Brian produces stories that are melancholy and chilling, and his work never cheats the reader.”

 — From the introduction by bestselling author Ed Gorman

 This collection by Brian James Freeman features six dark stories that are a little different from his other works.
 Some focus on unusual characters and some are simply told in unusual ways.
 The last two are closely linked pieces, although the connection is hidden under the surface.

-* When “One Way Flight” begins, the man in seat 36-B awakens to find everyone else on his plane is dead, including the pilot.
+• As “One Way Flight” takes off, the man in seat 36-B awakens to find everyone else on his plane is dead, including the pilot.
 Now the clock is ticking and the man doesn’t have much time to figure out who he is, what has happened, and most importantly, how to get off the plane alive…

 These six thought-provoking stories show why David Morrell has called Freeman’s writing “elegant and haunting” and why Michael Koryta has said Freeman writes “a taut, memorable tale.”

 “Dreamlike States is quite the interesting read with one major theme — nothing is ever what it seems.
 I can’t wait to read more from Brian James Freeman, an author who knows how to tell a spooky story, weaving an interesting tale with surprising and often shocking twists at the end that leave readers with their jaws hanging in surprise.”